mojogogo-ai/mojo-mdbook/src/chapters/create-bot.md

 Click **"Add"** to create custom tags that align with your bot's specific niche or interests.

+#### Train AI

+Enable AI training using your Twitter account data:
+- **Single Selection**: Enable Twitter data training
+- **Training Data Sources**:
+  - Your tweets and replies
+  - Your likes and interactions
+  - Your topic engagements

+> ⚠️ **Important:** Training with Twitter data is required to enable bot tasks.
+Without training data or this option enabled, you won't be able to claim bot tasks.

 📖 **Resources:**

 - [How to get Telegram Bot address and token?](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token)